francisphn/francisphn/src/content/blog/doing-monorepo-dotnet.md

 For Google, although they never adopted Git, they did hit a point where they needed a new version control system.
 Therefore, [they built Piper](https://cacm.acm.org/magazines/2016/7/204032-why-google-stores-billions-of-lines-of-code-in-a-single-repository/fulltext), a custom version control system that doesn't require you to clone the entire repository and uses the Paxos algorithm to ensure consistency.
 But do we think we will ever get to Google scale?
 I'm an optimist, but it's a very far-fetched future.

 ### 3. Open sourcing code and collaboration with clients

 Finally, we have a lot of code that we want to open source.
 As a multitenant SaaS product, we also allow our clients to write their own code and deploy it to our platform.
 For this, we need to be able to give them access to only the code that they need to see.
 This is not possible with a monorepo.

 To solve this problem, Google has two tools called [Repo](https://gerrit.googlesource.com/git-repo/) and [Copybara](https://github.com/google/copybara).
 But again, this requires a lot of configuration and maintenance.
 We soon became aware that some degree configuration is inevitable whichever way we go, we just need to figure out the least effort solution to get the most value.

-## Our decision
+### 4. Code interoperability

+One of Canva's reasons for adopting Bazel was the ability to store code in different languages in the same repository, specifically Java and TypeScript.
+Bazel or Nx, as neutral build tools (as opposed to language-specific MSBuild or npm), enable this by nature, and also enable sharing code between these projects.
+For us, this was not a problem because we don't seek to interop between different languages i.e. another benefit of a monorepo tool not applicable to us.

+## Being incremental is key

-Having considered all of the above, we decided to not adopt a monorepo tool.
-Instead, we decided to only adopt a largely monorepo _pattern_.
+Having considered all of the above, we decided to not adopt a monorepo tool outright.
+Instead, we realised that incremental adoption of the monorepo pattern was the best solution for us.
+This strategy consists of doing these:

-### 1. Don't be ideological
+### 1. Have a hybrid monorepo and polyrepo approach

 Both monorepos and polyrepos have pros and cons.
-The fact is, you don't have to buy into one solution 100%.
+The fact is, you don't have to buy into one solution 100%, especially if you do not have a requirement to interop between different languages.

 Keeping our internal codebase together, which is 97% C#, is a no-brainer.
-We get all the benefits of a monorepo listed above.
+We got all the practical benefits of a monorepo listed above for the time being.

-For our TypeScript (largely frontend) codebase, we decided to make a separate monorepo.
+For code written in TypeScript and Python, we decided to make separate repositories using these languages' native build tools (in our case pnpm and pipenv).
-This is because we don't seek to interop between different languages.

-Lastly, we just make separate repositories for open source and client code.
-The admin time involved in maintaining Copybara cannot yet be justified at our scale.
+Lastly, we made separate repositories for open source and client code.
+The admin time involved in maintaining Copybara could yet be justified at our scale.

-### 2. Our problem is with the directed acyclic graph of dependencies
+### 2. Our problem was not about compile time, but with the directed acyclic graph of dependencies

 We found that our problem is just about how we can manage the dependencies between our projects.
-For example, if we have a project A that depends on project B, and a project C that has no dependencies, making a change to project A or B should require us to deploy project A, but not project C. In other words, this is a directed acyclic graph problem.
+For example, if we have a project A that depends on project B, and a project C that has no dependencies, making a change to project A or B should require us to deploy project A, but not project
+C. In other words, this is a directed acyclic graph problem.

 A custom tool that can build a directed acyclic graph of our projects and determine changes between commits would be ideal.
-We could then use this information to determine which projects to deploy.
+We could then use this information to determine which projects to re-deploy.
 This was all we needed as opposed to a full-blown monorepo tool.

 ### 3. `dotnet-affected`

-Having understood what we need, we were going to build our own DAG graph tool, but we found that someone had already done it.
+Having understood what we need, we were going to build our own DAG analysis tool, but we found that someone had already done it for .NET on GitHub.

-We found a tool called [`dotnet-affected`](https://github.com/leonardochaia/dotnet-affected) that does exactly what we wanted.
+The tool is called [`dotnet-affected`](https://github.com/leonardochaia/dotnet-affected), and it does exactly what we wanted.
 And it's been working great for us so far.

-## Using `dotnet-affected`
+## Interlude: using `dotnet-affected`

 The tool is well documented, so I won't go into details here.
 Here's a brief guide:

-1. You use NRWL's `nx-set-shas` to determine the last successful commit on the branch.
+1. You use NRWL's `nx-set-shas` action to determine the last successful commit on the branch.
 This is the commit that you want to compare against.
 You can use the `github.base_ref` variable to get the branch name.
 For pull requests, this is the base branch.
 For pushes, this is the branch you pushed to.

 2. You use `dotnet-affected` to determine the affected projects between the last successful commit and the current commit.
 You can use the `github.sha` variable to get the current commit SHA.